 Our business segments are Retail Banking, Commercial Banking, and Treasury and Other.
-Table 5 summarizes net income from our business segments for the years ended December 31, 2017, 2016 and 2015.
-Additional information about operating segment performance is presented in "Note 22.
-Reportable Operating Segments" in our consolidated financial statements.
+Table 5 summarizes net income from our business segments for the years ended December 31, 2018, 2017 and 2016.
+Additional information about operating segment performance is presented in "Note 23.
+Reportable Operating Segments" in the notes to the consolidated financial statements included in Item 8.
+Financial Statements and Supplementary Data.

 Business Segment Net Income Table 5

 Year Ended Decembe er 31,

-(dollars in thousands) 2017 2016 2015
+(dollars in thousands) 2018 2017 2016

-Retail Banking \$ 151,806 \$ 182,443 \$ 193,372
+Retail Banking \$ 225,319 \$ 151,806 \$ 182,443

-Commercial Banking 56,314 74,904 82,065
+Commercial Banking 73,891 56,314 74,904

-Treasury and Other (24,438) (27,169) (61,657)
+Treasury and Other (34,816) (24,438) (27,169)

-Total \$ 183,682 \$ 230,178 \$ 213,780
+Total \$ 264,394 \$ 183,682 \$ 230,178

 Retail Banking.
 Our Retail Banking segment includes the financial products and services we provide to consumers, small businesses and certain commercial customers.
 Loan and lease products offered include residential and commercial mortgage loans, home equity lines of credit, automobile loans and leases, personal lines of credit, installment loans, and small business loans and leases.
 Deposit products offered include checking, savings and time deposit accounts.
 Our Retail Banking segment also includes our wealth management services.
+Products and services from Retail Banking are delivered to customers through 60 banking locations throughout the State of Hawaii, Guam and Saipan.

-Net income for the Retail Banking segment was \$151.8 million for the year ended December 31, 2017, a decrease of \$30.6 million or 17% as compared to the same period in 2016.
-The decrease in net income for the Retail Banking segment was primarily due to a \$28.6 million increase in the provision for income taxes, an \$11.9 million increase in noninterest expense and a \$3.7 million increase in the Provision, partially offset by a \$14.4 million increase in net interest income.
-The increase in the provision for income taxes was primarily due to the Tax Act.
-The increase in noninterest expense was primarily due to higher allocated expenses, salaries and employee benefits expense, contracted services and professional fees, occupancy expense and regulatory assessment and fees.
+Net income for the Retail Banking segment was \$225.3 million for the year ended December 31, 2018, an increase of \$73.5 million or 48% as compared to the same period in 2017.
+The increase in net income for the Retail Banking segment was primarily due to a \$60.9 million decrease in the provision for income taxes and a \$16.6 million increase in net interest income, partially offset by a \$2.2 million increase in noninterest expense and a \$1.9 million increase in the Provision.
+The decrease in the provision for income taxes was primarily due to the reduction of the corporate tax rate as a result of the Tax Act.
 The increase in net interest income was primarily due to higher earnings credits as a result of higher average balances and margins in our deposit portfolio.
-The increase in total assets for the Retail Banking segment was primarily due to strong residential real estate loan growth, reflective of the strong housing market and economic conditions in Hawaii during 2017.
+The increase in noninterest expense was primarily due to a charge related to a settlement agreement to resolve a putative class action lawsuit against the Company and an increase in salaries and employee benefits expense, occupancy expense and contracted services and professional fees, partially offset by lower expenses that were allocated to the Retail Banking segment.
+The increase in total assets for the Retail Banking segment was primarily due to strong residential real estate loan growth, reflective of the strong housing market and economic conditions in Hawaii during 2018.